Advanced Vite Plugin Configuration

 Orchestrating Virtual Modules and esbuild Interop

 Vite delegates dependency pre-bundling to esbuild before handing resolved modules to Rollup.
 Advanced configurations intercept this pipeline without invalidating the pre-bundle cache or triggering duplicate transformations.
 Proper alignment with Optimizing Vite Dev Server and HMR ensures custom hooks do not degrade cold-start performance or inflate HMR payloads.
+The \0 prefix is the load-bearing convention here: it marks an id as internal so no other plugin, and not esbuild, attempts to resolve it against the filesystem.

 Implementation Workflow